 Trish Stratus is the wrestling queen of this trope.
 She came into WWE as a manager with an athletic build, but little actual fighting ability of her own, was shown as a submissive type for most of her early tenure, and then stepped up her in-ring work in a BIG way.
-She's now remembered as fondly for her impressive matches as for her impressive looks, and is one of only four women in the WWE Hall of Fame (alongside Sensational Sherri, Wendi Richter, and Sunny, who is the only one who WWE never used in a wrestling capacity, as she was a manager/interviewer/commentator).
+She's now remembered as fondly for her impressive matches as for her impressive looks, and is one of only five women in the WWE Hall of Fame (alongside her contemporary Lita, Sensational Sherri, Wendi Richter, and Sunny, who is the only one who WWE never used in a wrestling capacity, as she was a manager/interviewer/commentator).

 The Dynasty Warriors series does this for Zhen Ji, Yue Ying, and Diao Chan.
 Sun Shang Xiang is a borderline example as she was known as something of an Action Girl by the standards of her time.